MakeSchool-Tutorials/Tip-Calculator-Swift/P1-Getting-Started/content.md

 1. Close the `Debugger Area` (icon screenshot) or command-shift-y

 [script]: steps for wiring it up:
-1. control click drag from `bill amount` label to under the `class ViewContoller` line and call the field `billAmountField`
+1. control click drag from `bill amount` label to under the `class ViewController` line and call the field `billAmountField`
 1. control click drag from the `% selector` and call the field `tipSelector`
 1. control click drag from the `tip amount` label and call the field `tipAmountField`
 1. control click drag from the `total amount` label and call the field `totalAmountField`